Mikkomario/Utopia-Vault-Scala/README.txt

         .in(...) (when creating conditions) will now accept any traversable group and not just seqs

-        FromResultFactory, FromRowFactory and StorableFactory were moved to utopia.vault.model.immutable.factory
+        FromResultFactory, FromRowFactory and StorableFactory were moved to utopia.vault.nosql.factory

     Fixes